JacksonBurns/fastprop/README.md

 `fastprop shap` and `fastprop predict` have only a couple arguments and so do not use configuration files.

 ## Python Module

+### Example
-Here's an example of training `fastprop` as a Python module, pulled largely from `fastprop/cli/train.py`:
+Here's an example of training `fastprop` as a Python module on the `Arockiaraj` Polycyclic Aromatic Hydrocarbon dataset, pulled largely from `fastprop/cli/train.py`.
+With `fastprop` installed you can copy and run this script as-is!

 ```python
 import pandas as pd
 import torch